 20,542 pillows; 11,411 beds; 3,390 units

-Steamboat Springs and the surrounding area provide accommodations from luxury to rustic.
-Condominiums and private homes for families and groups, bed & breakfasts and cabins for something unique.
-Of course full service hotels and even guest ranches round out the mix.
+Steamboat Springs and the surrounding area provide accommodations from the luxury to the rustic.
+Condominiums and private homes are perfect for families and groups while bed and breakfasts and remote cabins offer a touch of the unique.
+Full service hotels and even guest ranches round out the variety of comfortable accommodations.

 Steamboat Springs Transit offers free bus transportation throughout Steamboat Springs.
 Chartered taxi, shuttle and limousine service is available from Denver, the Steamboat Springs Airport, the Yampa Valley Regional Airport, and throughout town.

 Shopping & Retail

 Steamboat Springs has nearly 250 shops and boutiques including art galleries, Western outfitters, outdoor retailers and gift shops for every taste.
 Two primary pedestrian friendly shopping areas include Steamboat’s Mountain Village located at the base of the Steamboat Ski Area, and downtown Steamboat Springs.
 The two areas are three miles apart and serviced by Steamboat Springs’ free city bus.
 Several other shopping options in between the “town and mountain” are also located on the bus route.

 Steamboat Springs is home to more than 100 restaurants representing the full spectrum of cuisine to satisfy every appetite.
 From fresh game to fresh fish, flown in daily, every culinary delight set in a variety of atmospheres is waiting to serve up a delicious meal with a healthy helping of Western hospitality.

 - Named by French Fur trappers in the 1860s for a hot spring near the Yampa River that sounded like a steamboat.

 - There are more than 150 mineral springs in the area.

 - James Crawford staked the first homestead in 1875.